TZstatsADS/Fall2019-proj3-sec1-grp3/doc/a_note_on_contributions.md

 ---
 Sample project README statement.

-Project xxx
+Project 2 Facial Expression Recognition

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Team members: Lingyi Cai, Yanan Li, Xiaotong Li, Yiwen Ma, Runzi Qiang

 Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%